xonq/tutorials/funannotate.md

 --cpus 8 --busco_seed_species <BUSCO_SPECIES> -o <OUTPUT/FOLDER>
 ```

-Save as an `.sh`, transfer to OSC, and submit the script as previously described
+Save as an `.sh`, transfer to OSC, and submit the script as previously described (allocate enough resources)